SandiRizqi/OBJECT-DETECTION-YOLO-ALGORITHM-FOR-AERIAL-IMAGERY_FROM-SCRATCH/README.md

 by pip install -r Requirement.txt

-this project also able to run in google colab
+this project is also able to run in google colab